-After you add a CNAME record to your domain's DNS settings, you can check the status of your change by looking up which CNAME records are currently in effect for your domain.
-Do this by either using a third-party web service, or running DNS queries from your computer.
-For example, if you added a CNAME record to customize a web address but the new address doesn't yet work, use one of these tools to see if your change has gone live, and if so, to verify you made the change correctly.
+After you add a CNAME record to your domain's DNS settings—say to customize a web address or recover your Google account—you can check the status of your change by looking up which CNAME records are currently in effect for your domain.
+Find your domain’s CNAME records using a third-party web service or running DNS queries from your computer.
+You can see if the record is added.
+If so, you can also verify that you made the change correctly.

 Remember that it can take up to 72 hours for DNS changes to go into effect, depending on the record's TTL value when you made the change.
 What is the TTL?

-If you purchased a domain from a Google partner while signing up for your Google enterprise account, you don't need to add a CNAME record to verify domain ownership (since we already know you own the domain).
+If you purchased a domain from a Google partner while signing up for your Google Cloud account, you don't need to add a CNAME record to verify domain ownership.
+We already know that you own the domain.

 - Verify the results.
 Depending on their purpose, the values returned should match those on the CNAME record values page, for example:

-Domain Type Class TTL Answer mail.spottedfig.org.
+Domain Type Class TTL Answer mail.solarmora.com.
 CNAME IN 3600 ghs.googlehosted.com.

-nslookup comes with most operating systems and can be used to look up name server details from your Windows, Mac, or Linux command line.
+nslookup comes with most operating systems and can be used to look up name server details from your Microsoft® Windows®, Apple® Mac®, or Linux® command line.